Rethinking the Rule of Law

 In an Era of Globalisation, Privatisation, and Multiculturalisation

-Programme director: Prof. H.S.
-Taekema
+Programme directors: Prof. H.S.
+Taekema and Prof. J.D.
+Temperman

 Traditionally when legal scholars thought about the rule of law, the primary focus was the nation-state.
 This focus has become problematic.
 The nation-state is increasingly dissolving into international legal institutions and international forms of governance.
 Its grounding in a shared national identity is put under growing pressure, not only by this increasing international intertwinement but also by increased migration.
 Meanwhile, the uncontested sovereignty of the nation-state within the public sphere is eroding because of increased privatisation — a well nigh universal pattern in western democracies that are driven, not least, by the increased competitiveness of the globalized world.
 In the global scramble for investment and economic activity, states have to become lean and mean and jettison tasks that have long been considered the core business of the state.